CSteinhardt153/CSteinhardt153/README.md

 ## Introduction
-- 👋 Hi, I’m @CSteinhardt153
-- This is my main Git for my PhD thesis work.
-For any respositories of interest feel fre to contact me directly for access.
+- This is my main GitHub for my PhD thesis work.
+For any respositories of interest feel free to contact me directly.